Welcome aboard the Amtrak Texas Eagle!

 The Texas Eagle provides a unique experience with its blend of comfort, convenience, and charm.
 It combines two iconic routes into one unforgettable journey three days a week.
 Along the way, the train stops in vibrant towns and cities, showcasing the diverse beauty of the Midwest, the Southwest, and beyond.

-Whether you’re drawn to the cultural richness of San Antonio, the bustling energy of Chicago, or the relaxed vibes of Los Angeles, the Texas Eagle invites you to discover America one mile at a time.
+Whether you get drawn into the cultural richness of San Antonio, the bustling energy of Chicago, or the relaxed vibes of Los Angeles, the Texas Eagle invites you to discover America one mile at a time.
 Remember, smoking and vaping are prohibited on all Amtrak trains, ensuring a pleasant journey for everyone.

-My first Amtrak trip in a Superliner roomette was on the Texas Eagle, and that experience hooked me on getting sleeping accommodations.
+My first Amtrak trip in a Superliner roomette was on the Texas Eagle, and that experience convinced me to get sleeping accommodations.

 The Texas Eagle offers a journey through the heart of the Lone Star State.
 This train departs from Chicago and travels to San Antonio, with intermediate stops including Austin and Dallas.
 The route includes scenic views of the Land of Lincoln, the Mississippi River, the Ozarks, and the piney woods of East Texas.